devourerOfBits80/alc/README.md

 To quickly initialize a new password store for the *pass*, generate a [*GnuPG* key pair](#encrypted-communication-gnupg-and-ssh) (if you have not it yet) and finally use the *gpg-id* or *email* to create the encrypted store.
 Of course, this requires to finalize the desktop environment playbook first.

 > \$ pass init \<*gpg-id* or *email*\>

+### WEB Browsers

+The last step of executing the second phase playbook (desktop environment) is the WEB Browser installation.
+By using the *WEB_BROWSERS* list variable, there is a possibility to define one or more browsers that will have installed.
+In this area, there are available *Chromium*, *Google Chrome*, *Opera*, *Vivaldi*, *Brave*, and *Firefox*.
+The first list item will be the default system browser, and the last one, the temporary email client.
+If there is only one browser declared, it will set for both mentioned responsibilities.